platy/node-bacnet/README.md

 - We need to consider that nodejs runs native code in a thread pool and the c code is probably designed to be single threaded - so Nodejs's concurrency controls will probably be relevant.
 The io in bip.h is blocking, I imagine having a thread for sending outgoing messages and a thread listening for incoming messages.
-An alternative is to use libuv but that might invlove more changes than just writing a port as the callers of bip may require blocking
+An alternative is to use libuv but that might involve more changes than just writing a port as the callers of bip may require blocking
 - We will want some high load tests to detect memory leaks and incorrect threading.
 - It may be possible to test stuff on the loopback interface - in which case it would be useful if we can instantiate multiple devices on different ports.